hzz0024/hzz0024.github.io/_posts/2020/2021-07-25-DelBay19_summary.markdown

 usage example
 python3 extract_gene_V2.py -i GO_data_rm_dup.csv -t GEA_BF_20_Del19_FDR_2K.intersect -o GEA_BF_20_Del19_FDR_2K.intersect.gene.txt

+# input example
 cat GEA_BF_20_Del19_FDR_2K.intersect # it only looks at the first three columns.
 Anything that overlaps with this regions will be recorded in the output file.
 NC_035780.1 37977798    37979798    NC_035780.1_37978798    NC_035780.1 37977204    37979204    NC_035780.1_37978204    1406
 NC_035783.1 14089954    14091954    NC_035783.1_14090954    NC_035783.1 14091394    14093394    NC_035783.1_14092394    560
 NC_035784.1 41760936    41762936    NC_035784.1_41761936    NC_035784.1 41761900    41763900    NC_035784.1_41762900    1036
 NC_035784.1 58317052    58319052    NC_035784.1_58318052    NC_035784.1 58316342    58318342    NC_035784.1_58317342    1290
 NC_035786.1 8771371 8773371 NC_035786.1_8772371 NC_035786.1 87713718773371  NC_035786.1_8772371 2000

+# output example
+cat GEA_BF_20_Del19_FDR_2K.intersect.gene.txt
+NC_035780.1 37977798    37979798    1   disks large-associated protein 4-like   111123126
+NC_035783.1 14089954    14091954    1   tubulin polyglutamylase ttll6-like  111130353
+NC_035784.1 41760936    41762936    2   carbohydrate sulfotransferase 3-like;brevican core protein-like 111135454;111135457
+NC_035784.1 58317052    58319052    1   cholecystokinin receptor-like   111132944
+NC_035786.1 8771371 8773371 1   neuron navigator 2-like 111103516
 ```

 ### Enrichment analysis using Gowinda

+#### 1. Data description

+A detailed protocal to build the whole GO reference dataset from scratch is [here](https://biohpc.cornell.edu/lab/userguide.aspx?a=software&i=73#c), which includes three major steps: Diamond, InterproScan, and Blast2GO.

+Here I only did some updates on the protein and gene description in original "Proestou_and_Sullivan_B2G_oyster_annotation" file.
+This GO reference is build by Dina's team and a full description about the this file is listed below,

+- `  We used the NCBI protein sequence file, GCF00202275_2_c_virginica-3_0_protein.faa_gz, with the standard workflow and default parameters except we increased the GO weight parameter from 5 to 15.
+We also used Kevin Johnson’s InterProScan results to supplement the blast results.
+The “Sequence Name” column is the protein product ID from the original NCBI protein sequence file used to run B2G.
+The “Sequence Description” is from the B2G annotation run.
+The columns that begin with “Annotation” contain the information on the GO terms that passed the annotation criteria AND were merged with Kevin’s InterProSCan inB2G (note: Part of the merging process is a validation step that removes redundant, more general functions based on the true path rule, only the most specific GO terms are assigned).
+The columns that begin with “InterPro” contain only information imported from Kevin’s InterProScan.`

+#### 2. Gowinda

 Gowinda is a multi-threaded Java application that allows unbiased analysis of gene set enrichment for Genome Wide Association Studies.
 Classical analysis of gene set (e.g.: Gene Ontology) enrichment assumes that all genes are sampled independently from each other with the same probability.
 These assumptions are violated in Genome Wide Association (GWA) studies since (i) longer genes typically have more SNPs resulting in a higher probability of being sampled and (ii) overlapping genes are sampled in clusters.
 Gowinda has been specifically designed to test for enrichment of gene sets in GWA studies.
 We show that Gene Ontology (GO) tests on GWA data could result in a substantial number of false positive GO terms.
 Permutation tests implemented in Gowinda eliminate these biases, but maintain sufficient power to detect enrichment of GO terms.